 Who knew cutting off my boob would have been the easiest thing for me to change?????

 I found it so interesting that people found my ability to adjust to the fact that one of my best assets was being removed, yet, it didn’t phase me.
 What was really scary for me was change and the change I really needed was my hair……doing anything different seemed way too scary.
-Yes, I was the over 40-year-0ld who was never going to get with the times and accept that my long hair was thin, limp, and SO outdated.
-It literally was dragging me down.
+Yes, I was the over 40-

 I remember posting my first two pictures of myself post mastectomy where I was so proud of the way I felt….and when everyone else was cheering on my new look – minus one boob – all that I noticed was, oh that hair!

-Armed with photos I had been carrying around on my phone for the past two years (yes, I wanted to be brave for years but was just too terrified of all the things that could go wrong) I sit on the chair and explain “I want you to cut it all off!”
+Armed with photos I had been carrying around on my phone for the past two years (yes, I wanted to be brave for years but was just too terrified of all the things that could go wrong) I sat on the chair and explained “I want you to cut it all off!”